syndesisio/syndesis-quickstarts/aws-dynamodb/README.md

 # DynamoDB Provider

 ## Introduction

 In this scenario we will connect to an already existing DynamoDB (DDB) table.
 We will demonstrate how to read and write elements from the table.

+There is an [export of this integration](assets/QuickStartSyndesis-export.zip) that can be imported.
+Remember to modify the credentials to use it.

 ## Requirements